 One of the biggest shifts in 3.45 is how the CLI represents repositories in your organization.
 With mod git sync

-.
+, the CLI now aligns your local directory structure with the organizational structure.
 Repositories are grouped into folders that reflect your organizational hierarchy, however it is configured—subteam, business unit, product line, or the entire company.

 The legacy mod git clone